 Not so with living systems, which are composed of other living systems each of whom continuously makes choices regarding their function and relationships.
 At every level, a living system is referred to as a “holon” because the uniqueness and integrity of the whole depends upon the integrity of its parts.
-And because each individual holon—cell, organism or person—makes decisions for itself relative to its condition, purpose, function, environment and host of dynamic considerations, they are said to be constituted of “members” rather than parts.
+And because each individual holon—cell, organism or person—makes decisions for itself relative to its condition, purpose, function, environment and host of dynamic considerations, such systems are said to be constituted of “members” rather than parts.
 When parts are interchanged in a mechanical system it returns to its functional design.
 But when members are replaced in a living system it is newly constituted.
-At every level then, as change occurs—within a living system or it enviornment—the holons change.
+At every level then, as change occurs—within a living system or its enviornment—the holons change.
 They become new by adapting, or they die.
-Thus the expression, “Grow or die.”
+Thus the expression relating to human beings, “Grow or die.”

-Systemically speaking, whether we share, what we share and how we share our being, beyond but including what we do to make a living, makes a profound difference.
+Systemically speaking, whether we share, what we share and how we share our being, beyond but including what we do to make a living, makes a profound difference for the whole.
 This is especially so for those within our circle.
-But it’s also the case, by extension and facilitated by the electronic media, for those beyond it, the larger holons within which we are members—family, community, church, business, industry, nation, humanity.
-As members of church, community and political systems, we remake them by our everyday choices.
+But it’s also the case, by extension and facilitated by the electronic media, for those beyond it, the larger holons within which we function as members—family, community, church, business, industry, nation, species.
+As members of a church, community and political systems, we remake these larger holons by our presence and everyday choices.

-In the above image I’m reminded that every individual, regardless of circumstances, is an integral part of the emerging picture of the human family.
+In the above image I’m reminded that every human being (pixel in the analogy), regardless of circumstances, is an integral part of the emerging picture of the human family.
 Every day, the quality and manner of our character, choosing and relating contributes to the making of this picture.

 What happens in and to one of the system’s parts also happens in and to all its other parts, and hence it happens in and to the system as a whole.

-This image displays a greatly enlarged section from the lower right corner of the sky image to demonstrate how individuals (holons) contribute to and constitute the larger image.
-To see the jet aircraft more clearly, step back from your screen about fifteen or twenty feet.
+This image displays a greatly enlarged section from the lower right corner of the sky image to demonstrate how individual holons (pixels in this case) contribute to and constitute the larger image.
+To better discern the jet aircraft, step back from your screen about fifteen or twenty feet.

 About These Images